Tanimhrn/The-Quest-Website/README.md

 ## License

 Distributed under the MIT License.
 See `LICENSE` for more information.

 ```

-Feel free to further customize any sections to better fit the specific details and instructions of your project.
+Feel free to make any additional changes as needed!